 As part of the law, employers must display a poster for employees as part of the law’s public notice requirement.
 The poster will explain what employee misclassification is, the fact that workers must be treated as employees unless they are independent contractors, and where to report potential misclassification issues.

 Misclassification of workers is a significant issue for employers, both at the federal and state levels.
-For instance, wrongful classifications of independent contractors is in violation of the National Labor Relations Act.
+For instance, wrongful classifications of independent contractors are in violation of the National Labor Relations Act.
 According to the National Conference of State Legislators, a growing number of states have addressed employee misclassification.
 Some of the activity has been from the executive branch, through the creation of state task forces or issuance of state executive orders.
-State legislatures, however, also have taken steps to hold employers responsible for deliberate misclassification of employees as a means of avoiding taxes and coverage for workers compensation, Social Security and unemployment insurance.
+State legislatures, however, also have taken steps to hold employers responsible for deliberate misclassification of employees as a means of avoiding taxes and coverage for workers’ compensation, Social Security, and unemployment insurance.

 The issue of worker misclassification can play a significant role in exposing companies to tax penalties issued by the IRS through the Affordable Care Act’s Employer Mandate.

 Bottom line: North Carolina is not the first state to adopt new laws surrounding misclassification and certainly won’t be the last.
 As more states join this growing trend, employers nationwide should take measures now to ensure that their workers are properly classified to avoid problems in complying with federal and state regulations.
 Employers should regularly review individuals who are considered independent contractors to be sure that the scope of work and how that worker interacts with others in the organization is consistent with that classification.